-In the third session of the FIBS Focus group on Business and Human Rights you will learn
+In the third session of the FIBS Focus Business & Human Rights training you will learn

 Members sign up for a year to attend all 4 sessions included in this Focus group.
 The sessions are structured around three main elements: training, inspiration and sharing as well as networking opportunities.
 Two sessions will be organized during the spring and two in the autumn:

 - 20.2.
 Why an organization such as yours should work strategically, and with a systematic approach to human rights